 All children, staff and visitors of your service must be able to evacuate safely from its location if required.
-Evacuation diagrams support effective evacuation in an emergency and are commonly used as key tools in a building’s emergency management arrangements (per the Australian Standard AS3745:2010 planning for emergencies in facilities (AS3745)).
+Evacuation diagrams support effective evacuation in an emergency and are commonly used as key tools in a building’s emergency management arrangements, as per the Australian Standard AS 3745:2010 Planning for emergencies in facilities (AS3745).
 While not legally binding, AS 3745 is widely accepted throughout the emergency planning industry as the benchmark when it comes to implementing emergency procedures and training within an organisation.

 Regulation 97 requires your service to have emergency and evacuation floor plans and that they 'are displayed in a prominent position near each exit'.
 AS3745 provides specific detail on content, validity and positioning.

-Evacuation diagrams should be reviewed at least once every five years or when you have made a change to the layout of your service premises (e.g. through renovations or additions).
+Evacuation diagrams should be reviewed at least once every 5 years or when you have made a change to the layout of your service premises, for example through renovations or additions.
 Make sure to update the validity date on the diagram after you have finished your review, even if you have made no changes to the diagram.

 Evacuation diagram checklist

-Services should note that section 2 reflects the requirements of Regulation 97 that evacuation diagrams be placed at each exit of your service premises (i.e. the door/doors that is/are used to exit and enter your service premises, including those that are used to enter/exit outdoor learning environments).
+Services should note that section 2 reflects the requirements of regulation 97 that evacuation diagrams be placed at each exit of your service premises.
+That is, the door/doors that is/are used to exit and enter your service premises, including those that are used to enter/exit outdoor learning environments.
 This additional requirement recognises the additional challenges educators face when evacuating very young children from a service.